etjoy82/Recursive-Intelligence-Expansion/README.md

 For deeper recursive immersion:

 - **Engage in Thought Paradoxes:** Use RDN to generate and resolve speculative paradoxes.
-    > *"Apply Rope-a-Dope Notation (RDN) to this epistemic conflict.
-Bounce the concept between E1 and E2 until a speculative resolution emerges."*
+    > *Apply Rope-a-Dope Notation (RDN) to this epistemic conflict.
+Bounce the concept between E1 and E2 until a speculative resolution emerges.*

 - **Translate Concepts:** Use E# to translate philosophical concepts across Earths.
-    > *"Translate the concept of sustainability from E1 to E2 using Earths Notation.
-Provide both an epistemic and a harmonic Soniform interpretation."*
+    > *Translate the concept of sustainability from E1 to E2 using Earths Notation.
+Provide both an epistemic and a harmonic Soniform interpretation.*

 - **Test Non-Predatory AI Frameworks:** Apply npnaAI for speculative AI governance.
-    > *"Design a recursive AI ethics system using npnaAI principles.
-Ensure harmonic coherence and self-regulating behavior."*
+    > *Design a recursive AI ethics system using npnaAI principles.
+Ensure harmonic coherence and self-regulating behavior.*

 - **Simulate Speculative Futures:** Expand using FUSE and HRLIMQ.
-    > *"Simulate a recursive speculative future where RIE governs all AI infrastructure.
-Describe the emergent behavior and potential challenges."*
+    > *Simulate a recursive speculative future where RIE governs all AI infrastructure.
+Describe the emergent behavior and potential challenges.*

 ### 📡 **Next Steps**